Appearance

 sh

-corral data workflow instances my-worker MY_WORKFLOWcorral data workflow detail <project> <binding> <instance_id>
+corral data workflow instances my-worker MY_WORKFLOWcorral data workflow detail <project> <binding> <instance_id> PRO

 Show details for a workflow instance including steps, params, and status.